-If your little kiddo can’t have diary, the dairy-free snacks you give them should be kept simple.
+If your little kiddo can’t have dairy, the dairy-free snacks you give them should be kept simple.
 Both for your sanity and their health.

-Think chopped fresh fruits, dairy free crackers, mini muffins, mini smoothies, apple sauce, banana ice cream, hummus and energy bites.
+Think chopped fresh fruits, dairy-free crackers, mini muffins, mini smoothies, apple sauce, banana ice cream, hummus, and energy bites.
 You can even make your own Lara Bars at home if you have a food processor.
 I find if they like the taste of what they are eating, it doesn’t really matter to them if it’s dairy-free or not.
 They just like yummy food!

 Healthy Dairy Free Snack Bars